 Dr. Shindell engages in many efforts to bring scientific knowledge to the public and to decision makers.
 This includes participation in national and international assessments, providing expertise to Congress, federal agencies, or bodies such as the Arctic Council nations, educational talks and coursework, etc. Some of those efforts and/or their products can be accessed below (see also the Bringing Science to Congress page).

 - Chair of the Scientific Advisory Panel to the Climate and Clean Air Coalition (2012-present).

-The Panel brings the latest scientific knowledge directly to the participating nations and institutions.
+The Panel brings the latest scientific knowledge directly to the participating nations and institutions to inform their decision-making regarding efforts to simultaneously improve air quality and mitigate climate change by reducing emissions of short-lived climate pollutants.
 As of Nov.
-6, 2017, there were 54 country partners and more than 50 non-state partners (such as the World Bank, the Carbon Disclosure Project, the Food and Agricultural Organization of the UN, and the World Health Organization).
+27, 2017, there were 56 country partners and more than 50 non-state partners (such as the World Bank, the Carbon Disclosure Project, the Food and Agricultural Organization of the UN, several Development Banks, and the World Health Organization).

 - Lead Author of the 2017 UN Environment Emissions Gap Report.

 He co-lead the “Bridging the gap – The role of short-lived climate pollutants” chapter within the annual report on actual emissions trends relative to those needed to meet the world’s climate goals.
 Current national pledges are only ~1/3 of those needed to meet the Paris Climate Agreement’s targets in the least expensive manner.